olshevski/compose-safe-args/README.md

 }
 ```

-And in order to navigate between destinations you just call:
+And in order to navigate between destinations, you just call:

 ```kotlin
 navController.navigate(Routes.toSecondScreen(id = 123))